 Families flock here for Cozumel’s exceptional beaches, with fine white sands, turquoise Caribbean seas, and easy access to some of the planet’s finest reefs, where spectacular seascapes are a special lure for divers and snorkelers.
 Not to mention opportunities for immersion into Mexican culture and plenty of access to wild jungle preserves, too.

 Kids and adults alike will appreciate diving into the warm and welcoming waters to sneak a peek at the otherworldly scenery, with tropical fish, loggerhead turtles, eagle rays, and coral that await just below the surface.

 Luckily, there are plenty of shallow waters on Cozumel’s coasts where kids can easily take up snorkeling.
-Playa Mia Grand Beach Park is one good option, where white-sand beaches are paired with attractions like massive water slides, water trampolines, and a swim-up pool bar.
+Playa Mia Grand Beach Park is a good option, where white-sand beaches are paired with one of the best water parks in the Caribbean, featuring massive water slides, water trampolines, and a swim-up pool bar.